 Looking at it from the introverted individual’s view, Alaska, Wyoming, Montana and North Dakota are the four states with the least population density, which also happen to have the smallest percentage of extraverts.
 Maine is 38th on the list of declining population density.
 It seems natural that a place with fewer neighbors would draw in introverts.

 Intuitive / Observant

 These traits are the way that individuals process the world and collect information.
 Intuitive people work like an intellectual sponge as they soak up information almost spontaneously.
 They lean more toward theories and are imaginative thinkers.
 Observant people are much more practical.
 They observe the world around them and collect information with their senses.
 They lean more toward concrete activities and toward trusting things that are time-tested.
 For those who are familiar with the Big Five dimensions of personality, this particular scale is likely to correlate with the Openness to Experience factor.

-Percentage of Intuitive (more purple) to Observant (less purple).
+Intuitive (more purple) vs. Observant (less purple)